cs3org/OCM-API/IETF-RFC.md

   Receiving Party on the modes of accessing the Resource.
 * __Share Requirements__ - Protocol-specific restrictions on the modes
   of accessing the Resource.
+* __Shared Resource__ - A Resource shared by an OCM Server, becoming a
+  Remote Resource if accepted by the Invite Receiver OCM Server.
+* __Sharing User__ - A user providing access to a Resource through a
+  Share.
 * __Trusted Server__ - An OCM Server that is considered trustworthy by
     another OCM Server, based on out-of-band information, federation membership or prior interactions, SHOULD be recorded in an internal